Are you handy on a keyboard and like working remotely part-time or full-time? Then, a virtual assistant profession could be the ideal career for you.

-Virtual Assistants are sole trading freelancers that provide remote technical and administrative services to a business or an entrepreneur.
+Virtual Assistants are sole trading freelancers providing remote technical and administrative services to businesses or entrepreneurs.

 They have the flexibility to work either from home or from wherever they want.

-Virtual Assistants have the liberty to decide their working hours and the type of work they wish to take.
+Virtual Assistants can decide their working hours and the type of work they wish to do.

 They are multitaskers who provide virtual assistance to different businesses at a time.

-Their common services include email management, bookkeeping, administration, finance, marketing, content creation, customer service, social media, graphic design, and more.
+Their standard services include email management, bookkeeping, administration, finance, marketing, content creation, customer service, social media, graphic design, and more.

 2. What Does a Virtual Assistant Do?

-A virtual assistant offers services on daily basis, contractual basis, or as self-employed.
+A virtual assistant offers services daily, contractual basis, or as self-employed.

 Knowledge of the work responsibilities is essential if you look forward to pursuing a VA profession.